Introduction

 request to your webservice with a date entered by a user.

-Based on the date, your webservice prepares the data on all onsigners and offsigners, lined up for this date.
+Based on the date, your webservice prepares the crew change data, lined up for this date.

 Your webservice has to collect 3 pieces of data: 1. vessels data, which have crew changes on the requested date 2. data on on-signers on the requested date 3. data on off-signers on the requested date